asnuvatanvin/asnuvatanvin/README.md

 - 👋 Hi, I’m @asnuvatanvin
-- 👀 I’m interested in machine learning, deep learning, image processing, bioinformatics, computational biology.
+- 👀 I’m interested in machine learning, time series analysis, optimization, health informatics.

 <!---
 asnuvatanvin/asnuvatanvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.